HanStolpo/TalksAndStuff/posts/2014-05-12-A_Practical_Haskell_Retrospective_Using_Parsec_REST_and_Pandoc_to_Scrape_Jira.md

 I am not actually clued up enough to say.
 REST stands for representational state transfer and is an architectural style described by [Roy Fielding] in 2000 in his doctoral [thesis][REST_Thesis].
 REST has become an internet buzz word and a lot of HTTP-based interfaces call themselves RESTful even though they technically aren't ([REST APIs must be hypertext-driven]).
+It seems a lot of HTTP-based web-service interfaces which aren't SOAP based are called RESTful but how RESTful they are is up for debate.

-You can have a look at this layman's example on stack overflow [What exactly is RESTful programming?].
-My probably incorrect take how RESTful the [Jira REST APIs] are, is that they fall short by using the URI hierarchy as part of the protocol instead of the media-type.
+You can have a look at this layman's example on stack overflow "[What exactly is RESTful programming?]".
+My probably incorrect take on how RESTful the [Jira REST APIs] are, is that they fall short by using the URI hierarchy as part of the protocol instead of the media-type.
 I guess what can be done with a resource should be self described by the data returned as part of a request and its media-type.
-It seems a lot of HTTP-based web-service interfaces which aren't SOAP based are called RESTful but how RESTful they are is up for debate.

 So lets just call these web-service interfaces RESTlike and give an incomplete, incorrect and simplified overview of what is involved (But look at the Wikipedia entry about [REST constraints]).